 The main spice that is used in Afelia is coriander seeds.
 Batches of pork are boiled with the spices till the water dries out and then lightly fried in a tava, similar to a saucepan, in olive oil before the wine is added to it.
 The spices used most often are coriander seeds, which are a must, pepper, bay leaves, garlic, and cumin.

-The dish is ready when the wine that is added to it gets evaporated, too.
+The dish is ready when the wine that is added to it evaporates, too.
 Usually served with rice.

 5. Moussaka